rsmp-nordic/rsmp/readme.md

 # Ruby RSMP
 This is a Ruby implementation of the RSMP protocol.

+## Command-line tool
-The "rsmp" script can by used to start an RSMP supervisor server, which equipment can connect to:
+The "rsmp" tool can by used to start an RSMP supervisor server, which equipment can connect to:

 $ ruby ./rsmp